N-Body Oscillator Interactions of Higher-Order Coupling Functions: Discussion

 \subsection{Limitations}

-\yp{We begin with limits related to our implementation.
-As mentioned in the text, if the $\mathcal{H}$ functions have a low Nyquist frequency, then a Fourier truncation can be used to greatly reduce the time complexity and memory requirements of our method (see Appendix \ref{a:fourier}).} In particular, knowledge of the exact types of functions that appear for each order is a significant part of this computational efficiency.
+We begin with limits related to our implementation.
+If the $\mathcal{H}$ functions have \yp{sparse Fourier modes}, then a Fourier truncation can be used to greatly reduce the time complexity and memory requirements of our method (see Appendix \ref{a:fourier}).
+In particular, knowledge of the exact types of functions that appear for each order is a significant part of this computational efficiency.
 However, the current implementation has only up to order $O(\ve^3)$ implemented for the Fourier method.
 While it is clear that there is a pattern in the types of separable and non-separable functions that appear in the Fourier terms as a function of higher orders, we have not precisely determined a formula for this pattern at the time of this writing.
 Once the pattern is fully understood, it will be possible to determine significantly higher-order interaction terms using the Fourier truncation.

 Limitations related to the reduction method outside of our implementation center around the two key assumptions that make the derivation of this method possible.
 First, we assume that the timescale of phase $\theta_i-t$ (i.e., the phase equation after subtracting the moving frame) differs sufficiently from the timescale of the functions $p_i^{(k)}$ (the expansion terms of the isostable coordinate $\psi_i$), such that $\theta_i$ terms can be taken out of a time integral.
 This assumption is reasonable for at least moderate values of $\ve$ up to $\ve=0.06$ in our examples, where the phase difference variables $\phi_i$ tend to vary relatively slowly.
-However, additional work must be done to more carefully examine this assumption for use in greater $\ve$.
+However, additional work must be done to more carefully examine this assumption for use in greater stronger coupling strenghts $\ve$.